Mfantsiman Girls’ SHS wins Renewable Energy Challenge for Southern Zone | News Ghana

-Mfantsiman Girls’ Senior High School (SHS) has won the Senior High Schools’ Renewable Energy Challenge second edition for the Southern Zone in Accra.
+Mfantsiman Girls’ Senior High School (SHS) has won in Accra, the second edition for the Southern Zone of the Senior High Schools’ Renewable Energy Challenge.

 Accra Technical Training Centre (ATTC) and Mamfe Methodist Girls SHS took the second and third places respectively.